Explaining Fullbody workouts

 Are Full Body Workouts torture?

-For example, you will get way faster into soreness with the heavy loads if you use too high volume.
+For example, you will get way faster sore with the heavy loads if you use too high volume.
 Sometimes your bones need a break and you will be slacking on some days.
 Some famous bodybuilders like Arnold Schwarzenegger compared full body workout routines to torture.
 So with full body workouts, you also will hit plateaus more often compared to split routines.
 Depending on your frequency and training intensity resulting in your weekly volume.
 The time frame of the plateau is also generally higher.
 If you then exceed this plateau you can be sure that your body gained strength.

 Importance of Tracking

 You should change your routine with the information you collected through tracking.
 With tracking I mean of course, on the one hand, tracking your body weight.
 But tracking also involves checking your body composition.
 If you have an available option at your gym, doctor or even at home.
 With body composition, I mean your body fat percentage, your muscle mass, and nutrition.
 Which training is right for you?
-This depends on your personal preference and genetical preposition. stick to that what works best for you.
+This depends on your personal preference and genetical preposition.
+Stick to what works best for you.
 Compared to full body workouts with splits, you can isolate every muscle group and its growth.

 Comparing full body to isolation exercises